 3. Be Emotionally Involved

 Owning our own feelings and acting with discernment, does not mean we should not be positively emotionally invested in our team.
-The key word is “positively”.
+The keyword is “positively”.
 Do we care about our team members as individuals?
 Additionally, do we care about their lives?
 Do we actively focus on events and situations which make us feel grateful and warm towards our people?
 I worked with a leader who on a results basis wasn’t at the top of the ladder, but the team had extreme respect and loyalty because the leader knew all about their families and the names of their kids, significant others etc. It is very powerful to care enough about our teams to learn about them as individuals.

 4. Get in Touch With Your Passion

 Our energy affects everything we do.
 We can bring positive and exciting energy to our team by being passionate about what we do, or what we are impacting or achieving.
-Quantum Science is showing, we are made up of units of vibrating energy which interacts with each other, therefore confirming what we already knew, our emotions are infectious.
+Quantum Science is showing, we are made up of units of vibrating energy that interacts with each other, therefore confirming what we already knew, our emotions are infectious.
 All we have to do is infect our people with our passion!

 5. Encourage the “Feel Good” Factor

 It is no surprise to me that CIPD research shows the key priorities for developing Managers are employee engagement, health and wellbeing.
-If we aren’t contributing to the emotional, physical and psychological health and wellbeing of our team we are unlikely to achieve transformation.
+If we aren’t contributing to the emotional, physical and psychological health and well-being of our team we are unlikely to achieve transformation.